ISpillMyDrink/OpenSuperClone/README.md

 ## 💾 Installation

-Pre-built binaries aswell as Debian packages for OpenSuperClone can be found on the <a href=https://github.com/ISpillMyDrink/OpenSuperClone/releases>Release</a> page.
+Pre-built DEB and RPM packages for OpenSuperClone can be found on the <a href=https://github.com/ISpillMyDrink/OpenSuperClone/releases>Release</a> page.

 #### Compiling from Source